-This species is known only from the northern Peruvian Andes near the surroundings of Celendin, Abra Comulica, San Miguel de Pallaques and Province of Hualgayoc, all in the Departamento Cajamarca; it is (or was) present at Charco (3,700m asl), Huari, Departamento Ancash, and also in the Departamento Piura.
-Its altitudinal range is from 2,800-4,200m asl.
+This species is known from the northern Peruvian Andes near the surroundings of Celendín, Abra Comulica, San Miguel de Pallaques, and in the Province of Hualgayoc, all in the Department of Cajamarca.
+It is (or was) present at Charco, Huari Province, Department of Áncash, and also in the Department of Piura.
+Its elevational range is from 2,600–4,300 m asl.

 Habitat and Ecology

-It inhabits puna and "sub-puna" (high altitude) habitats, with scattered tussock grass and Baccharis sp.
-They are sensitive to habitat degradation.
-Breeding takes place in streams, with larvae adhering to the undersides of large (30-50cm) rocks in swiftly flowing streams at a depth of approximately 30cm.
+It inhabits puna and sub-puna (high altitude) habitats, with scattered tussock grass and Baccharis sp.
+This species is sensitive to habitat degradation.
+Breeding takes place in streams, with larvae adhering to the undersides of rocks in fast flowing streams at a depth of approximately 30 cm.

 Red List Status